Use Provisioned Throughput

 Limitations of the dashboard

-• Time ranges that are larger than 12 hours can lead to a less accurate representation of the quota enforcement period.
+• Time ranges: Using time ranges larger than 12 hours can lead to a less accurate representation of the quota enforcement period.
 Throughput metrics and their derivatives, such as utilization, display averages across alignment periods that are based on the selected time range.
 When the time range expands, each alignment period also expands.
-The alignment period expands across the calculation of the average usage.
-Because quota enforcement is calculated at a sub-minute level, setting the time range to a period of 12 hours or less results in minute-level data that is more comparable to the actual quota enforcement period.
-For more information on alignment periods, see Alignment: within-series regularization.
-For more information about time ranges, see Regularizing time intervals.
+Because quota enforcement is calculated at a sub-minute level, setting the time range to 12 hours or less results in minute-level data that is more comparable to the actual quota enforcement period.
+For more information, see Alignment: within-series regularization and Regularizing time intervals.

-• If multiple requests were submitted at the same time, monitoring aggregations might impact your ability to filter down to specific requests.
+• Concurrent requests: If you submit multiple requests at the same time, monitoring aggregations might affect your ability to filter down to specific requests.

-• Provisioned Throughput throttles traffic when a request was made but reports usage metrics after the quota is reconciled.
+• Reporting latency: Provisioned Throughput throttles traffic when you make a request but reports usage metrics after the quota is reconciled.

-• Provisioned Throughput quota enforcement periods are independent from and might not align with monitoring aggregation periods or request-or-response periods.
+• Period alignment: Provisioned Throughput quota enforcement periods are independent from and might not align with monitoring aggregation periods or request-or-response periods.

-• If no errors occurred, you might see an error message within the error rate chart.
-For example, An error occurred requesting data.
+• Error messages: If no errors occur, you might still see an error message in the error rate chart, such as An error occurred requesting data.
 One or more resources could not be found.

 Alerting

-After alerting is enabled, set default alerts to help you manage your traffic usage.
+You can set default alerts to help manage your traffic usage.

 Enable alerts

-To enable alerts in the dashboard, do the following:
+To enable alerts in the dashboard, follow these steps:

 1. In the Google Cloud console, go to the Provisioned Throughput page.